zeta-chain/protocol-contracts/docs/src/contracts/zevm/GatewayZEVM.sol/contract.GatewayZEVM.md

 ### REGISTRY
-The constant address of the registry contract
+The constant address of the registry contract on ZetaChain

 ```solidity